 objReader = new System.IO.StreamReader( file_name );

 After the new keywords, we have System.IO.StreamReader again.
 However, after StreamReader we have a pair of round brackets.
 The file you want to open goes between the round brackets.
 For us, this was held in the variable we called file_name.
-Add the two lines to your code, and your coding window should look like ours below (This is the XP file_name version just so that we can have a smaller images):
+Add the two lines to your code, and your coding window should look like ours below:

 Now that we have a StreamReader object, we can use its properties and methods.
 To place the entire contents of a file in to a text box, you can use the ReadToEnd method.
 As its name suggests, this reads all the contents of the file.
 Add this line to your code: